TobiisCoding/TobiisCoding.github.io/README.md

 ## Cats and Dogs Ownership in the USA
 [Cats and Dogs Ownership by States](https://public.tableau.com/shared/DH2H2GT86?:display_count=n&:origin=viz_share_link)
-#### A Dashboard showing the distribution of cats and dogs in the USA, by ownership.
+#### A Dashboard showing the distribution of cats and dogs in the USA.